Thales Lira

-Thales Natanael Lira de Matos (born 6 April 1993) is a Brazilian professional footballer who plays as a centre-back for Super League club Persija Jakarta, on loan from Arema.
+Thales Natanael Lira de Matos (born 6 April 1993) is a Brazilian professional footballer who plays as a centre-back.

 Career

 Born in Porto Alegre, Brazil, he joined several local Brazilian clubs, and finally decided to go abroad for the first time to Turkey and joined TFF First League side Ankaraspor in the 2020 season.

 Guarani

 Ahead of 2021 season, Thales decided to return to Brazil and signed a contract with Guarani.
 He made his league debut on 29 May 2021 in a match against Vitoria at the Estádio Brinco de Ouro.
 On 16 October 2021, Thales scored his first league goal for Guarani, opening the scoring in a 2–2 draw against Clube de Regatas Brasil.
 He contributed with 33 Série B appearances, scored one goal during his 2021 season.

 Operário Ferroviário

 On 8 December 2021, Thales signed a one-year contract with Operário Ferroviário.
 He made his league debut on 10 April 2022 in a match against Tombense.
 Six days later, Thales scored his first league goal for Operário Ferroviário in a 2–0 home win against Ponte Preta.
 He contributed with 17 Série B appearances, scored one goal during his 2022 season.